Bill Deal and the Rhondels: Track listing

-The Best of Bill Deal & The Rhondels, Heritage HTS 35,006, 1970
+The Best of Bill Deal & The Rhondels (1970)

 The material for this album, which substantially overlaps the Vintage Rock album, was recorded in New York City between July 25, 1968 ("May I") and October 30, 1969 ("Harlem Shuffle"), with the most tracks recorded at Bell Sound Studios on March 10, 1969.
 The "Swingin' Tight" track, recorded on October 3, 1969, is distinct from the similarly named track on the first album, above and is a faster single edit version.